Sud, A., Morilla, R., Ethell, M., Taussig, D. & Liapis, K.

 Miraki-Moud, F., Anjos-Afonso, F., Hodby, K.A., Griessinger, E., Rosignoli, G., Lillington, D., Jia, L., Davies, J.K., Cavenagh, J., Smith, M., et al.

 (2013).
 Acute myeloid leukemia does not deplete normal hematopoietic stem cells but induces cytopenias by impeding their differentiation.
-Proc natl acad sci u s a,
+Proceedings of the national academy of sciences,

 Vargaftig, J., Taussig, D.C., Griessinger, E., Anjos-Afonso, F., Lister, T.A., Cavenagh, J., Oakervee, H., Gribben, J. & Bonnet, D.